APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 - It seemed with UCLA they were communicating through the Daily Bruin, the People's Council or some other 3rd party channel

 - That is incredibly unsafe not to try to interact with them directly

-### Effects of imbalanced handling (thought notes)

-- The conflating of protected and unprotected activity is always in service of the negative handling of pro-Palestinian students

-- There is a pattern showing a lack of siding with pro-Palestinian protesters via punishment, statement omissions, or a negative administrative tone

-- Ignoring instances of clear discrimination as part of a broader construct set up in the disservice of this group of students

-- It is fueling the flames of divide between student groups

-- Not truly committed to content-neutral student management

-- Not truly committed to a legal, free speech environment